-One of my favorite fall recipes is for an eggplant based vegetarian chili.
+One of my favorite cold weather recipes is for an eggplant based vegetarian chili.
 I love making big batches of it, freezing them, and then serving it on a cool night over brown rice.
 Easy, delicious, and surprisingly filling.
-As I prepared several batches with fresh eggplant I scored at our local Farmer’s Market, I realized that my new Chicago Cutlery knives were making the prep work go much faster and I was getting a much cleaner cut.
-If you’d like to experience this difference yourself, be sure to enter the giveaway at the bottom of this post!!
+This is one of those vegetarian chili recipes that you can serve and no one will even miss the meat!

 Here’s the recipe for my favorite chili: